HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 ### The triangle equilateral movements

-Lets move to the triangle now, and explore by pointing why the original triangle is still the superior color picker for shades, tones and tints.
+Lets move to the triangle now, and explore by pointing out why the original triangle is still the superior color picker for shades, tones and tints.

 Here is my approach on it: